India, Paraguay stand united against terrorism: PM Modi | Law-Order

 ''India and Paraguay are integral parts of the Global South.
 Our hopes, aspirations and challenges are similar.
 And this is why we can learn from each other's experiences to deal with these challenges effectively,'' he said.

-''We are pleased that India could extend support to Paraguay by sharing its vaccines during the Covid pandemic.
-We look forward to continuing this spirit of cooperation by sharing more of our capabilities,'' he added.
+''We are pleased that India could extend support to Paraguay by sharing its vaccines during the COVID pandemic.
+We look forward to continuing this spirit of cooperation by sharing more of our capabilities,'' he said.

+Modi and Pena welcomed the establishment of a Joint Commission Mechanism (JCM) that will serve as a key platform to review and advance cooperation in priority areas of mutual interest.

 India and Paraguay established diplomatic relations on 13 September 1961, cultivating warm and friendly ties between the two nations.